weberlab-hhu/Predmoter/README.md

       └── <dataset>_spliced_coverage
 ```

 An example dataset would be "atacseq".
 Multiple datasets can be added.
+Poisson
+distribution is assumed by Predmoter for all datasets, as it is designed for
+ATAC- and ChIP-seq data.

 > **NOTE**: The input data is cut into chunks.
 The standard sequence length
 > of these chunks is 21384 base pairs.
 Predmoter accepts other sequence lengths